 Meanwhile, targets of his abuse of power have been pushed out of their careers for minor offenses.
 One even took his life after the abuse.

 Yes, people can change.
-And they deserve our compassion for harmful choices.
+And they deserve our compassion.

 But they also deserve consequences for pain they caused and assurance that they won't continue their rampages.